tusharviradiya/Blockchain/README.md

   - refers to a rapidly evolving ecosystem of financial applications built on top of public blockchains
 - **Non - fungible Tokens (NFTs)**:

-  - Non-Fungible Tokens, have emerged as a unique way to represent ownership of digital assets
+  - Non-Fungible Tokens, have emerged as a unique way to represent ownership of digital assets.
+  - Unlike cryptocurrencies like Bitcoin, which are fungible (meaning any one Bitcoin is identical to another), each NFT is one-of-a-kind and cannot be replicated.

 - **Cryptokitties** :